API Reference

 headline

-Canonical headline of the article (at time of collection)
+Headline of the article (at the time of collection)

 published_date